 3. Peer reviewing in the Journal is single blind.

 4. A peer reviewer is required to:

-8. Internal peer review results are considered at the Journal's editorial board meeting.
-In case of a positive review the article can be put into print by the decision of the editorial board.
-In case of contradictory opinions about the manuscript under consideration the latter may be sent to another expert for further peer reviewing.
-The ultimate authority of decision as to rejection, forwarding to refinement or putting into print shall be reserved by the editorial board.
+10. Peer review results are considered at the Journal's editorial board meeting.
+In case of a positive review, the article can be put into print by the decision of the editorial board.
+By a joint decision of the editorial board, articles are accepted for publication in the next issue of the journal.
+In the case of conflicting opinions about the manuscript under discussion, it is possible to send it for additional review to another specialist.
+The editor-in-chief reserves the ultimate authority of decision as to article’s rejection, forwarding to refinement or putting into print.

-13. Unpublished manuscripts are not returned to the authors.
+15. Unpublished manuscripts are not returned to the authors.

 16. The editorial board undertakes to send copies of the reviews to the Ministry of Education and Science of the Russian Federation when requested to do so.